cabforum/smime/SBR.md

 1.	**Validation of a physical identity document**

-The physical identity document must be presented in its original form.
+The physical identity document MUST be presented in its original form.
 The CA MUST employ procedures to ensure presented by the Applicant is a genuine identity document that is not counterfeited or falsified/modified.

 The CA or RA can use manual (in person) or remote procedures.
 A remote process SHALL ensure that the Applicant has the document in hand and presents the document in real-time in front of a camera.